 Ardyn crept silently through the brush, his eyes intent upon his prey.
 He had been stalking the beast for days now, waiting for the right moment to catch it unaware and get a clean shot.
-He patiently tracked downwind from the lone wolf.
-Unfortunately, he failed to notice which part of the forest he’d recently entered.
+He had patiently tracked downwind from the lone wolf while failing to notice which part of the forest he’d recently entered.

 Ardyn crouched low within the brush, quietly pulling out his bow and an arrow.
-He had just nocked his arrow when the beast began to rouse itself, blinking it’s three luminous, silver eyes.
-It had taken more note of the changing weather than the athla’naa who hunted him.
+He had just nocked his arrow when the beast began to rouse itself, blinking its three luminous, silver eyes.
+It had taken note of the changing weather more so than the athla’naa who hunted him.

 Suddenly, the clouds burst open, and the rain began to pelt down in heavy sheets, the trees doing little to prevent Ardyn from being completely soaked to the skin in a matter of moments.
 As soon as the storm broke, the beast fully awoke and ran, seeking shelter from the downpour.

 Ardyn sighed in disappointment before he gave up the hunt to seek shelter himself.
-The rain and wind whipped tree branches into his face.
-He was forced to raise an arm to shield himself as he hurried through the forest.
+The rain and wind whipped tree branches into his face as he ran through the forest, forcing him to raise an arm as a shield.
 Thunder boomed overhead while lightning lit up the sky with brilliant flashes.
 Ardyn hated thunderstorms.
 He’d seen one too many trees nearly obliterated by lightning strikes, and he always worried about the people in his settlement and their homes nestled within the treetops.

-Ardyn didn’t know how long he ran until he finally found the small cave along a cliffside, nearly hidden behind thick brush.
+Ardyn didn’t know how long he ran until he finally found the small cave along a cliff side, nearly hidden behind thick brush.
 He was lucky to find it at all, with the rain obscuring everything within a few feet of him.
-Stumbling inside breathless, he sank to the dry floor of the cave.
+Stumbling inside breathless, he sank to the relatively dry floor of the cave.

 Sitting at the mouth of his shelter, Ardyn watched the storm while he wrung water from his long braid.
-He soon realized that the storm wasn’t going to relent anytime soon and he would have to make camp for the night.
+He realized that the storm wasn’t going to relent anytime soon so he decided to make camp for the night.

-He began to unpack his gear.
-As a ranger, he always had a small bedroll along with a supply of rations and a waterskin.
+Unpacking his gear, he pulled out his bedroll, a portion of rations, and his waterskin.
+Being a ranger, Ardyn always had enough supplies on-hand to survive in the forest alone.
 The rations were dried blocks made from a mix of dehydrated meat and berries.
 They were favored among the rangers, who would often spend weeks, and sometimes months, away from any athla’naa settlement.

-The athla’naa settlement, Maala’naa, was still and quiet in the early hours of the dawn.
+Maala’naa, was still and quiet in the early hours of the dawn.
 Ardyn rose early on the days he was here, preferring to prepare for the day undisturbed.
-He exited the small treetop hut he called his own, as he made his way across several bridges interconnecting the many treehouse dwellings in his settlement.
+He exited the small treetop hut he called his own as he made his way across several bridges interconnecting the many treehouse dwellings in his settlement.
 Ardyn then let down one of the ladders that were pulled up overnight for safety.
-He climbed down and made the rest of his way towards the creek at ground level.
+He climbed down, making the rest of his way towards the creek at ground level.
 There he took a bracing bath in the chill waters before anyone else in the settlement stirred.